richardtallent/vue-simple-calendar/README.md

 This class is added to days after the current date (local time).

 #### last
 This class is added to the last day of the month.
 Note that if a portion of the previous month is also showing, *its last day will also have this class*.
-If you want to style *only* the last day of the main month in view, use the rule `.calendar .last:not(.outsideOfMonth)`.
+If you want to style *only* the last day of the main month in view, use the rule `.calendar-month .last:not(.outsideOfMonth)`.

 ### Event classes